Construction Update: RiverRacers and Splash River Junction

 This summer Kings Island’s Soak City Water Park will debut first-of-its-kind thrills and chills with the addition of RiverRacers, the first and only dual-racing water coaster in Ohio, and seven new kids’ water slides in the riverside-themed kids’ play area, Splash River Junction.
 Hundreds of new loungers and chairs also will surround the new area with seating options in both the sun and shade.

-Today we check in with the construction team to see how the project is going.
+Join us as we check in with the construction team to see how the project is going.
 Be sure to bookmark this page to see the latest construction updates!

 February 12, 2025